comp290-20s/grqs/instructions.md

 On your host operating system, open the `learncli` directory in Windows File Explorer or Mac Finder.
 Then navigate into the `workdir` directory.
 Here you should see the `grqXY.pdf` file.
 Open it to be sure it looks formatted as you would expect.

-Once you are happy with the resulting PDF file, upload it to the correct GRQ submission page on GitHub.
+Once you are happy with the resulting PDF file, upload it to the correct GRQ submission page on Gradescope.
 Great work!